theochem/horton/doc/user_espfit.rst

 Introduction
 ============

-The general idea behind the electrostatic potential (ESP) fitting tools in Horton is to allow fitting and assessment of charges in isolated and 3D-periodic systems with compatible methodologies.
+The general idea behind the electrostatic potential (ESP) fitting tools in HORTON is to allow fitting and assessment of charges in isolated and 3D-periodic systems with compatible methodologies.
 Furthermore, the procedure is broken into different steps, such that one can carry out more specialized ESP fits.

 Two related computations, fitting of charges and testing the quality of charges for the reproduction of the ESP, can be carried out once an ESP cost function is constructed.
-In Horton, this ESP cost function takes the following form:
+In HORTON, this ESP cost function takes the following form:

 .. math::
     \text{COST}(\{q\}, \Delta V_\text{ref}) = \int_V d\mathbf{r} w(\mathbf{r}) \left(V_\text{ai}(\mathbf{r}) - \sum_A q_A V_\text{point}(\mathbf{r} - \mathbf{R}_A) - \Delta V_\text{ref} \right)^2